 Our Music Director

 Nigel Horne was born and raised on the English coast.
 After graduating from the University of London with a degree in Computer Science, he has made music as a performer of brass and percussion at the highest amateur levels.
 He has 45 years of musical experience that covers choral as well as instrumental music and is also known as a composer and arranger.
 He now runs NJH music: a distributor for himself and other composers.
-Nigel has worked with and conducted groups of all abilities from several countries and he now tutors music composition to students from all over the world on a one-to-one basis and has held a number of prestigious positions, including being a member of the Executive Council of the National Association of Brass Band Conductors in the U.K., and he is currently a member of the board of directors of the North American Brass Band Association.
+Nigel has worked with and conducted groups of all abilities from several countries and he now tutors music composition to students from all over the world on a one-to-one basis and has held a number of prestigious positions, including being a member of the Executive Council of the National Association of Brass Band Conductors in the U.K..

 Nigel has a postgraduate research degree in composition from the University of Leeds and degrees in music from the Open University and Sheffield University.
 He has studied under many of the top names including Philip Wilby and Arthur Butterworth MBE.
 Now, he joins us as the conductor for the Washington Metropolitan Gamer Symphony Orchestra!